HEA - Avocado

 SPS market access barriers

 Thailand.
 In 2015 there was a trade agreement between New Zealand and Thailand which resulted in enhancements being made to the Thailand Importing Country Phytosanitary Requirements (ICPR).
-These sought to formalise pest measures at both the orchard and post-harvest level along with a requirement to submit grower and packer registers to Thailand.
+These sought to formalise pest measures at both the orchard and post-harvest level along with a requirement to submit annual grower and packer registers to Thailand.